emmaarfelt/PostParrot/README.md

 # PostParrot

-My first attempt at a desktop application.
+My first attempt at a desktop application using Electron.
+Written in JavaScript, and apparently a lot of CSS according to GitHub.
 PostParrot can auto-reply to messages on Facebook.
-Work in progess.
+You can customise reply text, create a whitelist and setup group message settings.
+The service runs as long as you let it and keep your laptop turned on (sleep is OK).

 ## Screenshots
 ![alt text](http://emmaarfelt.com/img/pp1.png)